RhinoW/BillySnowMatesWebsite/content/events.md

 {{< div-card-width-6 "Skill Level & Interest">}}

 **Not a park-rat?** No problem - some people like to cruise.

 **Like your beer?** No problem - some people use their ski/snowboard to commute from one bar to the next, just warming up for the Apres.

 **Like to charge from first lift to last** - yup we've got that covered too.

 {{< /div-card-width-6 >}}

-{{< div-card-width-6 "Can't afford it or don't link cheap and cheerful">}}
+{{< div-card-width-6 "Don't like cheap and cheerful">}}
-Sometimes we have a range of accommodation options - Cheap Billies and Posh Billies - but if you don't like the look of the accommodation we've organized you're welcome of course to book your own for the same time and come hang out with us.
+Sometimes we have a range of accommodation options - Cheap Billies and Posh Billies!

+If you don't like the look of the accommodation we've organized you're welcome of course to book your own for the same time and come hang out with us.
 {{< /div-card-width-6 >}}

 {{< /div-row >}}